×

 What if I Am an Independent Contractor?

-Some factors will have to be considered to establish the employment status of truck drivers.
+Several factors will have to be considered to establish the employment status of truck drivers.
 The primary determinant here is the employer’s control of a driver’s work.
 Some of the questions to consider here include:

 • Is the truck driver responsible for setting their own working time?